 7. Missing Sitemap

-Action Item: Add a sitemap to the bottom of your website in the footer.
+Action Item: Add a sitemap to the bottom of your website in the footer with your navigation links.

 8. The Dreaded Broken Link